The Amazing Stories About Palawan

-There’s just no end to human activities for survival, and greed.
+There’s just no end to human activities for survival and greed.

 PCART’s area of coverage was not enough to reach a critical mass of upland farmers to settle and concentrate farming activities in the lowlands.
 There were others too that worked for the protection and preservation of the natural resource, but on their own, it’s just a patch by patch solution.

-Persistence, Coping and Proactivity
+Persistence, Coping, and Proactivity

-The Government did its part too, by creating the Palawan Council for Sustainable Development or PCSD.
+The Government did its part, too, by creating the Palawan Council for Sustainable Development or PCSD.
 A special body tasks to implement the Strategic Environmental Plan (SEP) for Palawan.
-The SEP geared to establishing first buffer zones, then the arable land, and then the alienable portions.
+The SEP is geared to establishing first buffer zones, then the arable land, and then the alienable portions.
 Proactive, a flourishing character about Palawan Government.

 The Guardians of Palawan

 From there, several enforcement groups were formed.
-Like the Bantay-Palawan (Guardians of Palawan), the Bantay-Dagat (Guardians of the Seas) and Bantay Gubat (Guardians of the Forests), and of course, the volunteers’ group, Bantay-Salakay (the Guardians of Opportunities to do illegal things).
-Oh we humans!
+Like the Bantay-Palawan (Guardians of Palawan), the Bantay-Dagat (Guardians of the Seas), and Bantay Gubat (Guardians of the Forests), and of course, the volunteers’ group, Bantay-Salakay (the Guardians of Opportunities to do illegal things).
+Oh, we humans!